Nana Patole

-Nana Patole (born 5 June 1963) is an Indian politician and a member of the Indian National Congress Party and a former President of the Maharashtra Pradesh Congress Committee from 2021 till 2025.
+Nanabhau Falgunrao Patole (born 5 June 1963) is an Indian politician and a member of the Indian National Congress Party and a former President of the Maharashtra Pradesh Congress Committee from 2021 till 2025.

 Early life

 Nana Patole was born on June 5, 1963, in Gondia, Maharashtra to Falgunrao Patole and Mirabai Patole.
 His father worked as an agricultural officer, while his mother was a housewife.
 Patole completed his primary education in Sakoli and pursued his secondary and higher secondary education in schools in Gondia and Chandrapur.
 He completed his college education BA from Manoharbhai Patel College (MBPC) in Sakoli, Maharashtra.

 He focused on the issues faced by farmers and marginalized communities.
 In response to the government's Forest-Land Act, Patole organized an anti-encroachment march on September 5, 2022 and was detained and later went on hunger strike in jail to seek justice.
 Later government suspended the encroachment removal program.

 He takes the credit on completion of Durgabai Doh dam project on the Chulband River, which began in 1995 and was finished in 2015, providing irrigation to 9,634 hectares of farmland and benefiting multiple villages.